Associate Professor of Chinese Philosophy; Fellow of The Queen's College

 - Library of Sinology [LoS]: I am co-editor of a new book series published by De Gruyter.
 Library of Sinology is initiated by the Jao Tsung-I Academy, HKBU.
 It responds to new material evidence of meaning production in Chinese cultures as made manifest through oracle bones, bronzes, as well as manuscript texts on bamboo and silk.
 Library of Sinology covers fields as diverse as classical philology and anthropology, philosophy and art history, linguistics and religious studies, literature and archaeology.
 By promoting interdisciplinary research in classical Chinese Studies and international academic exchange, the book series sets out to spearhead a transnational reconceptualisation of traditional Chinese ideas and their relevance for modern times.
 If you wish to submit a manuscript to us, please email email@example.com.

 - 竹上之思:早期中國的文本與意義生成.
 Shanghai: Shanghai guji.

 - "Antiquity Resurfaced: A Critical Reflection on the Use of Unprovenienced Manuscripts for the Study of Early China".
-Under review.
+In preparation.